alex-driedger/Nurdles/README.md

 Nurdles
 ==============

-Nurdles is an app used to display beach reports/surveys/ratings about a beaches cleanliness.
+Nurdles is an app used to display beach reports/surveys/ratings about a beach's cleanliness.

 IMPORTANT: The sizing of this app is different.
 In clients/web/index.html it says